AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/sign-in-cnnxt.md

 * Third-party user access

-**Note:** If you attempt a sign-in ten times consecutively with a wrong password from the same location (IP address), then your login is blocked.
+If you attempt a sign-in ten times consecutively with a wrong password from the same location (IP address), then your login is blocked.
 If this happens, contact [AVEVA Customer Support](https://softwaresupport.aveva.com) to unlock your account.

 ## Corporate sign-in: federation for single sign-on